armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

 1. Install Java (Java SE 6 or greater is recommended), which you can download at http://www.java.com/getjava.
 2. Download "Eclipse IDE for C/C++ Developers" from http://www.eclipse.org/downloads
 3. Download "GNU Tools for ARM Embedded Processors" from https://launchpad.net/gcc-arm-embedded
-4. Download "ARMstrap blinky examples" from https://s3.amazonaws.com/armstrap-public/examples/armstrap_blinkyexamples_1.0.0.zip
+4. Download "Armstrap blinky examples" from https://s3.amazonaws.com/armstrap-public/examples/armstrap_blinkyexamples_1.0.0.zip

 Consolidate all Downloaded Parts into a Single Folder
 -----------------------------------------------------